 As described above, the conservation of the European eel would benefit from international management.
-With an international agreement, reporting of scientific information could be standardized or data collection harmonized; scientific needs and priorities could be determined on a region-wide basis; scientific analysis of relevant information could be channeled towards policymaking across the eel's range; and local management efforts could be informed by stockwide assessments and conservation needs with local efforts also informing those stock-wide assessments.
-Moreover, the possibility for stakeholder involvement in eel management, which to date "has varied from country to country,"109 could be assured.
+With an international agreement, reporting of scientific information could be standardized or data collection harmonized; scientific needs and priorities could be determined on a region-wide basis; scientific analysis of relevant information could be channeled towards policymaking across the eel's range; and local management efforts could be informed by stock-wide assessments and conservation needs with local efforts also informing those stock-wide assessments.
+Moreover, the possibility for stakeholder involvement in eel management, which to date "has varied from country to country,"125 could be assured.

-At the First Range States Workshop on the European Eel, participants generally agreed that an international instrument would benefit the conservation status of the European eel and that CMS could play a role in developing that instrument.110 CMS, with the possibility for legally binding and non-legally binding instruments, provides an opportunity to coordinate those efforts.
+At the First Range States Workshop on the European Eel, participants generally agreed that an international instrument would benefit the conservation status of the European eel and that CMS could play a role in developing that instrument.126 The CMS Parties later agreed that a second Range States meeting should explore how to "solidify the role of CMS" in European eel conservation.127 Indeed, CMS, with the possibility for legally binding and non-legally binding instruments, provides an opportunity to coordinate eel conservation efforts.
 Using CMS has several advantages over other fora: